aristo2025-gitty/PERSONAL-DATA-SCIENCE-PROJECT-/README.md

 PERSONAL DATASET README

+Welcome to my personal dataset project for my Foundations of Data Science class at Vassar college.
+The goal of this project is to explore different relationships within the sport of volleyball, through the lens of our very own Vassar Men's Volleyball team (the 2023-2024 season).
+A few hypotheses: Certain positions will have much shorter average heights than others.
+Height may have a correlation with sets played or points.
+Older players will score more points.
+Let's see!

+Variable Codings:
 - Player#: Jersey number
 - Height: Height in inches
 - Sets.Played: Sets played during the 2023-2024 season.